 There are several common sense reforms that that need to be implemented to insure that less food waste is generated, that edible food goes to hungry people, and that inedible scraps are returned to the soil.
 Among these reforms, the state's tax code should create an incentive structure that results in the recovery of more of these material, and out-dated food labels needs to be updated to ensure that consumers have accurate information about how long food is safe to consume.

 While edible food should clearly go to feed hungry people, it is also important to insure that inedible or spoiled kitchen scraps be diverted from landfills to composting facilities to return those nutrients to the soil.
+The USDA, in partnership with the EPA have set the first ever food waste reduction goal, calling for a 50% reduction by 2030 and have created the U.S. Food Waste Challenge.
 Among other efforts, Californians Against Waste has successfully sponsored landmark legislation that requires restaurants, grocery stores and other businesses to arrange for composting (or anaerobic digestion) of their food waste.
 Click here to learn more about composting.

 Popular Food Waste Videos